Mission and Discipleship Council

 Tel: 0131 556 9579

 The convener of the Mission and Discipleship Council is the Rev Norman Smith.
-There are a further 23 members appointed by the General Assembly, one of whom is also appointed to the Ecumenical Relations Committee.
+There are three Vice Conveners and a further 25 members appointed by the General Assembly.
+A member of the Ecumenical Relations Committee also acts as a link with the Mission and Discipleship Council.
+The Guild provides a representative to the Council.
+The Convener of the Committee on Church Art and Architecture is also a member.

 Contact for all staff, resources or more information